Trauma Psychologists - Professional and Registered. Experienced and Ready to Help

 There is no need to continue to suffer silently.
 Specific Psychological therapies and trauma-informed work can help.

-Can Clinical Psychologists Offer Trauma Therapies?
+Clinical Psychologists Offer Trauma Therapies

 The National Institute for Health and Care Excellence (NICE) has published guidance on the use of Trauma focussed Cognitive Behavioural Therapy (CBT) and Eye Movement Desensitisation and Reprocessing Therapy (EMDR) with people suffering from the aftermath of trauma.